-- Your death. - Your divorce or legal separation from your spouse. - Your child ceasing to be a dependent child under the eligibility requirements of the health plan.
+- a) Your death. - b) Your divorce or legal separation from your spouse. - c) Your child ceasing to be a dependent child under the eligibility requirements of the health plan.

 If a qualifying event occurs to a qualified beneficiary, then that qualified beneficiary may elect to continue coverage under the medical plan, or DVA plan.